ehjjjj/h8/README.md

 # TO DO
 In this assignment you will implement a function `createDouble()` that will generate all possible matchings for a double within a given length and digit range.
 The Regex of double is `"^\d+[.]\d+$"`.
 This function will generate all possible matchings for `"^[DS-DE]+[.][DS-DE]+$"`.
 DS and DE are digit start and end boundaries.<br/>

-For example, the following command will print out all possible double with DS='0', DE='1', and max length of 4.
-Outputs (separated by comma).<br/>
+For example, the following command will print out all possible double with DS='0', DE='1', and max length of 4. <br/>
 `./pa08 -D 0 1 4` <br/>
+Outputs (separated by comma): <br/>
 `0.0, 0.1, 1.0, 1.1, 0.00, 0.01, 0.10, 0.11, 1.00, 1.01, 1.10, 1.11, 00.0, 00.1, 01.0, 01.1, 10.0, 10.1, 11.0, 11.1`
 <br/><br/>